wenjiebit/sgm/README.md

 Type: `./sgm dir p1 p2`

-The arguments `p1` and `p2` are semi-global matching parameters, for more information read the SGM paper.
+The arguments `p1` and `p2` are semi-global matching parameters, for more information read the SGM paper. p1 is set to be 7 and p2 is set to be 100, for large scale sgm for only cpu, so you can try it.
+But if it works badly, you can change other values to get a try.

 `dir` is the name of the directory which needs this format: